Going plant-based? Here’s what you need to know.

 Iodine and the vegan diet

 Iodine is commonly found in dairy products, which makes it problematic for those on a plant-based diet.

 It’s important for the normal functioning of the thyroid, metabolism, and contributes to normal cognitive function.
 In brain scans, structures like the hippocampus and neurotransmitters are affected by iodine deficiency.

-In a vegan diet, you can find iodine in seaweed or iodized salt—or, make sure to supplement accordingly.
+In a vegan diet, you can find iodine in seaweed or iodized salt.

 Getting vitamin D on a plant-based diet